plantar fasciitis myths vs effective treatments 2025

 FAQ—Quick Answers

-How long until it stops hurting?
+How long until plantar fasciitis stops hurting?

-With the stretch-strengthen-shockwave combo, many mild cases feel 80 % better in 4–8 weeks.
+With the stretch-strengthen-shockwave combo, many mild cases feel 80% better in 4–8 weeks.
 Tough cases can take up to 12 weeks.

-Do I have to stop running?
+Do I have to stop running with plantar fasciitis?

 Not always.
 Switching to short, softer-surface runs and adding the strength plan often lets you keep some mileage while healing.